itselts/adventofcode/2022/README.md

         - New orientation/direction
     - Bugs galore (Are the new coordinates correct?
 Is the new direction on the new face correct?)

+## Day 23 -
+- Have the grove as a set rather than dic.
+Makes checking condition much faster rather than calculating list comprehension each iteration.

 ## Day 24 - Blizzard Basin
+- Dont need to check if next state is in stack, add that state into seen when it gets added to the stack.
 ### Part 1
 - Stack based BFS.
 Finding the shortest path to get from start to end, where the obstacles are dynamic.
 - BFS >> DFS for shortest path questions (We only need to find the earliest branch that hits the end.
 BFS does earliest branches first)